-- A weekly class prize for the EYFS/KS1 & KS2 class with the greatest attendance (if their total if over our school 97% target) - ✓ End of term certificates for children who have maintained a 100% attendance score. - Weekly celebration of those children achieving 100% attendance each week with a chance of winning a Friday Night Takeaway Prize (Year 5 and 6 currently) - ✓ 15-day attendance challenges and rewards at times of the year with historically poor attendance. - ✓ Marvellous Me Badges awarded for improved attendance.
+- ✓ A weekly class prize for the EYFS/KS1 & KS2 class with the greatest attendance (if their total if over our school 97% target) - End of term certificates for children who have maintained a 100% attendance score. - ✓ Weekly celebration of those children achieving 100% attendance each week. - √ 15-day attendance challenges and rewards at times of the year with historically poor attendance. - Marvellous Me Badges awarded for improved attendance.